 Paid sick leave is accrued beginning on the employee's effective date of employment; but for a new employee, it is not available for use until the beginning of the reporting period following satisfactory completion of the probationary period.
-Only paid sick leave hours accrued and reported in Kronos on pay dates may be used.
+Only paid sick leave hours accrued and reported on the paycheck stub may be used.
 Paid sick leave must be used in 1-hour increments.
 A maximum of 720 hours of accumulated paid sick leave may be used during a fiscal year.
-For accrual rates, go to www.bsu.edu/hrs, click Employee Resources.
+For accrual rates, see the benefits website: www.bsu.edu/payroll.